 After dozens of engagements, I have identified the recurring mistakes of organizations trying to combine AI and agility without a structured IAgile approach.

 The Big Bang AI.
 Deploying AI massively, all at once, without prior iteration.
-It is the waterfall of AI.
+It is the waterfall of AI — and often the AI intern trap: automating existing dysfunction instead of solving it.
 Organizations buy licenses for 10,000 users before even validating a use case with a pilot team.
-Result: 5% adoption, budget swallowed, disillusioned leadership.
+Result: 5% adoption, budget swallowed, disillusioned leadership, and cognitive biases amplifying poor decisions.

 AI confined to tech.
 Handing the AI topic exclusively to technical teams.
 AI is a business topic, a workflow topic, a value topic — not an infrastructure topic.
 Business teams must be at the center of the IAgile approach, not on the periphery.